bowernite/dotfiles/README.md

 - Make sure it runs at login
 - Configure any apps necessary in the menu bar (`NEXT_MACHINE`: Run the pref diffs and record it somewhere, in case we ever want to automate this part)

+### Font 🔠

+For use in VS Code and your terminal:

+1. Download the [Dank Mono](https://gumroad.com/l/dank-mono) font (link to download it is in your password manager)
+2. Extract and open the downloaded zip
+3. Open the `OpenType-PS` directory
+4. Double click on all the fonts, and click `Install Font` for each

 ### Terminal 💻